 A long time ago when I was just a boy growiing up in a farming community, I saw the movie Moulin Rouge starring José Ferrer as Toulouse-Lautrec.
 It was a life-changing experience.
 I was captivated.
 It was love at first sight.

 I fell in love with this man with who he was and what he did.
-He was part of a seedy bohemian sub-culture fecund with drunks and prostitutes.
+He was part of a seedy bohemian sub-culture fecund with drunks, prostitutes and beauty.
 He created masterpieces from it all.